arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 ### Prepare the read model for the pricing catalog

-The next step would be to get the salesman the possibility to view/create future prices for the products.
+The next step would be to give the salesperson the ability to view/create future prices for the products.
-Let's create a read model for the prices set for the future.
+Let's create a read model for future prices.

 ```ruby
 class AddPricesCatalogToProduct < ActiveRecord::Migration[7.0]